vic-ma/howtodismantle.github.io/_posts/2023-03-13-Load-dynamic-images-and-build-your-own-weather-widget-with-weatherapi.com.md

 while XXX is the API key.

 Let's create a new board and add a JSon data source.
-We don't have to deal with authentication issues, as the API key in the URL does the trick do tell the server who we are.
+We don't have to deal with authentication issues, as the API key in the URL does the trick to tell the server who we are.

 ![image](/assets/2023-03-13/010.png)

 Visualizing the most important parameters lcation (column _name_), temperature (column _temp_c_) and the weather description (column _text_) can be easily done with a single textbox with title and subtitle.
 Please check the screenshot for how to do the formatting of the temperature.
-In that case we use a custom format with the unit "deg Celsius" to beatify the number.
+In that case we use a custom format with the unit "deg Celsius" to beautify the number.

 ![image](/assets/2023-03-13/020.png)